thesalegroup/restorm/docs/Reference/Configuration.md

 ```

 The value for connection should be one of the configured connections in
 Restorm.
-This field will tell restorm which connection to use to fetch the
+This field will tell RESTORM which connection to use to fetch the
 information.